librasteve/raku-HTMX-Examples/README.md

 - In development set CRO_DEV=1 in the [environment](https://cro.services/docs/reference/cro-webapp-template#Template_auto-reload)
 - You can use `warn $data.raku; $*ERR.flush;` to say to the cro log window
-- The Preserving File Inputs example is not implemented (also not on htmx.org/examples)
+- The Keyboards Shortcut on htmx.org is flaky on my mac - this example replicates the htmx.org behaviour but probably needs tweaking
 - The Dialogs - Pico example is new, using JS from the htmx.org [sandbox](https://codesandbox.io/embed/4mrnhq?view=Editor)

 AUTHOR